Total fertility rate: Influencing factors

 Niger has the highest TFR in the world at 6.73, in 2023.

 Since the mid-20th-century baby boom that followed the end of World War II, declining fertility rates have been observed in many modern industrialized, affluent societies.
-Negative fertility factors (determinants of the number of children that an individual is likely to have) are often cited as a response to overpopulation.
 Countries and geographic regions that are currently experiencing the highest rates of declining populations include Western Europe, Japan, the Russian Federation, and South Korea.
 Populations in other industrialized countries, such as the United Kingdom and the United States, and developing, poorer regions of the world, including the Balkans, Central Asia, the Middle East, and Sub-Saharan Africa, are also being impacted.

 Total fertility rate vs per capita GDP for selected countries, 2016.
 Population size shown as bubble area.
 30 largest countries in bold.

-Many of these fertility factors may differ by levels of social and economic inequality, wealth disparities, religiosity, and social class in each country.
+Fertility factors which determine the total fertility rate include social and economic inequality, employment stability, wealth disparities, religiosity, social media, social class, singlehood rates, affordable housing, and overpopulation.
 For instance, Nordic countries and France are among the least religious in Europe but have the highest TFR, while the opposite is true about Cyprus, Greece, Poland, Portugal, and Spain.
 The impact of human development on TFR can best be summarized by a quote from Karan Singh at the 1974 United Nations world population conference in Bucharest, where he declared that "development is the best contraceptive."
+Pay-as-you-go pension systems tend to act as a fertility insurance, reducing the incentive for fertility.